 Dr. Gong also stated, “These abnormalities suggest that PTSD can be better understood by examining the dysfunction of large-scale spatially distributed neural networks.”

 As researchers continue to build on what they just accomplished, treatment for PTSD sufferers looks to be more promising for the future.
-More brain scans are expected as researchers continue to study the brain’s neuro networks, hoping to discover something else.
+More brain scans are expected as researchers continue to study the brain’s neuro networks.